mahmoudheltawe-source/Snake-Game-With-RAT/README.md

 It creates the client socket and connects the Snake application to the IP address and port used by the server.

-After the connection is established, it waits for messages from the server, restores them using `xor_crypt()`, processes the received request, and sends a response back to the server.
+After the connection is established, it waits for messages from the server, restores them using `xor_encode() `, processes the received request, and sends a response back to the server.

 This function runs in a background thread so that the Snake graphical interface remains active and responsive while network communication is taking place.